cotestatnt/Arduino-Google-API/README.md

 The second choice, can be used for every scope you need, but a small webserver running in our device is necessary because we have to call Google APIs for tokens directly from device!

 In the examples provided with library, you will find a webserver that can load pages from flash memory (ESP32 or ESP8266) or SD (To Do!).
-For convenience, the built-in *token.html* page can handle all the flow for you and also save the json configuration file.
+For convenience, the provided *token.html* page can handle all the flow for you and also save the json configuration file.
 You can call it passing the configuration file as argument or without argument and write all necessary datas after.
 Ex: http://espfs.local/token.htm or http://espfs.local/token.htm?json=gmail.json or http://espfs.local/token.htm?json=gdrive.json and so on.
 At the end of procedure, configuration file will be updated or created if not present in filesystem.